 For more information on what services we support, please see our Integrations Overview.

-- Open the drag-and-drop page whose leads you’d like to export in the builder.
+- Open the Drag & Drop page whose leads you’d like to export in the builder.

-- Click the ellipsis menu icon in the top-right corner of the page, and select Export Leads to CSV.
+- Click the drop-down menu next to the Update button in the top-right corner of the page.
+Then, select Export Leads to CSV.

 Leadpages will export your opt-in data to a CSV file that you can download and use in your favorite spreadsheet app.